Share This Listing

 Lot Size 9.71 AC

 Prime ±9.71-acre development site in Ashland’s Normal Neighborhood Gateway.
-Currently zoned RR-5 (Rural Residential 5) within the Urban Growth Boundary and annexation-ready for mixed-use potential with residential and neighborhood commercial uses.
+Currently zoned RR-5 (Rural Residential 5) within the UGB and annexation-ready for mixed-use potential with residential and commercial zoning post annexation.

 Description